faster-cpython/ideas/windows_benchmarks.md

 Getting 3.11 benchmark numbers
 ------------------------------

-Here we have to build CPython first.
+Here you have to build CPython first.

 1. Build CPython in the cpython repo with PGO+LTO